phpstan/phpstan/README.md

 ### Custom error formatters

 By default, PHPStan outputs found errors into tables grouped by files to be easily human-readable.
-To change the output, you can use the `--errorFormat` CLI option.
+To change the output, you can use the `--error-format` CLI option.
 There's an additional built-in `raw` format with one-per-line errors intended for easy parsing.
 You can also create your own error formatter by implementing the `PHPStan\Command\ErrorFormatter\ErrorFormatter` interface:

 ```php
 interface ErrorFormatter